wp-plugins/better-analytics/readme.txt

 16. Advanced settings allow you to fine tune how the system works.

 == Changelog ==
+= 1.0.2 =
+* Bug: Fixed cosmetic error message when creating a new site in a multi-site setup with debugging on
+* Feature: Analytics heat maps, charts, event tracking and issue monitoring can be viewed on a per page basis via new Analytics option on admin bar

 = 1.0.1 =
 * Translation: Indonesian